 Now to apply this rule, we have to know the meaning of assets.

-The asset is that valuable thing or property which the business owns and gets the benefits from it in the future or uses it in generating income.
+The asset is that valuable thing or property that the business or individual owns and gets the benefits from it in the future or used in generating income.
+In other words, The tangible objects and the intangible rights owned by the business enterprises are known as an asset.`

 The example of assets on which the Real Account is applicable:-